Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.31
+- Removed deprecated Switchback that is no longer deprecated.
+This was likely causing the duplicate Switchback issues seen in the tech tree.

 0.9.30
 - Fixed attachment node issues with the Switchback 2
 - Resource distribution will now correctly ignore resources that are locked or that are required by various converters.
 All resources in a part will be distributed if the distributor is active and the resource isn't required by a converter, and the resource is unlocked.